liuyf020419/SCUBA-D/README.md

 bash ./install/postInstall.sh
 ```

-Optimal, the SCUBA software can be downloaded and installed from  zenodo: https://doi.org/10.5281/zenodo.10903437 or github: https://github.com/USTCwangsheng/pySCUBA if you wish to utilize it for generating an initial structure(sketch) as input for SCUBA-D.
+Optimal, the SCUBA(SCUBA-sketch) software can be downloaded and installed from zenodo: https://doi.org/10.5281/zenodo.10903437 or github: https://github.com/USTCwangsheng/pySCUBA if you wish to utilize it for generating an initial structure(sketch) as input for SCUBA-D.

 ## Quick start